dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ## Define dependencies between partitioned assets

-Now that you've seen how to model partitioned assets in different ways, this section shows how to define dependencies between various partitioned assets.
+Now that you've seen how to model partitioned assets in different ways, this section shows how to define dependencies between various partitioned assets, and between partitioned assets and un-partitioned assets.

 ### Dependencies between time-based partitions